AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 ### Update tailwind.config.js directly

-As you did when testing the theme configuration, you can override or extend the Tailwind and Venia themes directly within the `theme` property of the `tailwind.config.js.` file as shown here:
+As you did when testing your theme configuration, you can override or extend the Tailwind and Venia themes directly within the `theme` property of the `tailwind.config.js.` file as shown here:

 ```js
 // tailwind.config.js